junyanxu/HMM/README.md

   * Hidden state 2 is identified as no specific trend.
 The Gaussian Markov Model has big variance in estimated trend.
 Do not enter any trader during this state.

   * Hidden state 3 is identified as reversion trend.
-It has more unclear trend in 20 day time horizon.
+It has more unclear trend in 20-days time horizon.
 However gradually have clearer upward trending as we move closer to the current day